Editorial Policy

 - Published research citation — The claim references a specific study with journal name, publication year, and a PubMed ID (PMID) or DOI when available.
 Example: “A 2025 study published in Nature Aging (PMID: 12345678) found that…”

-- Multiple-expert consensus — When we synthesize across sources (e.g., “What 5 Longevity Researchers Say About NMN”), each expert’s position is individually attributed.
+- Multiple-expert consensus — When we synthesize across sources (e.g., “What 5 Longevity Researchers Say About NMN”), each expert’s position is individually attributed with its own source link.

 What we don’t do: